joone/joone.github.io/content/posts/rust-animation/index.md

 Despite this, I had always envisioned maintaining a project similar to Clutter.
 As a result, I personally worked on a C++ implementation of a scene graph engine using OpenGL and even created a Rust implementation.

 One day, while searching for similar projects on the Rust package site (crates.io), I discovered that someone had taken the name I wanted for my project, but the owner had not yet started the project.
-As a result, I decided to create [a Rust crate](https://crates.io/crates/rust-animation) on crates.io and open [my code in github](https://github.com/joone/rust-animation).
+As a result, I decided to create [a Rust crate](https://crates.io/crates/rust-animation) on crates.io and open-source [my code on GitHub](https://github.com/joone/rust-animation).

 It took some time to develop my Rust implementation to be more API-style, but the experience was much more interesting than I had anticipated, and I really enjoyed programming in Rust and publishing my project using the Cargo tool.